Seancarpenter/Blog/README.md

     sudo service nginx restart

+    # If you run into issues when trying to setup the nginx configuration, run the following to get an
+    # error output.
+    nginx -t

 ### Setting up SSL through Certbot and Letsencrypt

     # First you'll need to run these instructions to download certbot.